-Reverberation can make it difficult to get the most out of your space, whether it’s big or small, public or private.
-Here we look at what causes it, the impact it can have, and what you can do to reduce it.
+Reverberation can make it difficult to get the most of your space, whether it’s big or small, public or private.
+Here we look at the causes, the impact, and what you can do to reduce it.

 What causes reverberation in a room?

-After the sound is produced, it gradually loses its energy and decays.
-The longer it takes to decay, the more reverberation you’ll hear.
-Decay is measured in seconds, and we look at how long it takes for the sound to decrease by 60 decibels, or to a millionth of its original intensity (this measurement is known as RT60).
+After the sound is produced, it gradually loses energy and decays.
+The longer it takes to decay; the more reverberation you'll hear.
+Decay is measured in seconds, and we look at how long it takes for the sound to decrease by 60 decibels, or to a millionth of its original intensity (this measurement is known as RT6).

 The amount of time a sound takes to decay varies a lot between different environments.
 For example, reverberation time (RT) could be 3-4 seconds in a classroom with lots of bare walls, or less than one second in a living room with soft surfaces like sofas and curtains.
 This is because the bare walls reflect the sound, while the soft materials absorb it.

 Why is reverberation a problem?

 Every room has some reverberation, and rooms with very low RT can sound unnatural or 'dead'.
 But high RT can cause big problems in spaces where speakers need to be heard clearly, whether it's a classroom, boardroom or restaurant.

 This is because high RT makes speech less intelligible.
 The reverberation competes with the original sounds you produce, making it difficult to concentrate on what's being said.
 This is stressful for both speakers and listeners and can turn even the simplest conversations into an ordeal.

 It's especially important to get RT right in open spaces with multiple activities taking place at the same time.
 In environments like open plan offices, classrooms and community spaces, noise from one area can interfere with what's going on elsewhere unless the sound is properly managed.